JonathanBedrava/ml-audio-restoration/README.md

 Deep learning-based audio restoration system for enhancing 78rpm vinyl records with denoising and stereo separation capabilities.

 **Note:** This project was designed with training on NVIDIA Jetson devices in mind (for experimental edge AI purposes), but works on any CUDA-compatible GPU system or CPU.
+The model is pretty small.
+This was an experiment and learning exercise...
+I wouldn't expect these to produce archival quality audio, but with some fiddling you might be surprised :).

 ## Features